Admissions

 MLS applicants are those applicants who hold a bachelor’s degree from a regionally accredited college or university and are pursuing the Master of Legal Studies.

-Law School Admissions Test
+Law School

-Meet the Team
+Meet The Team

 Matthew Reynolds

-Dean of Law School
+Dean of the Law School

 [email protected]